microsoft/WindowsAppSDK/specs/dynamicdependencies/sample-2.md

-# Sample 2 - Fabrikam app using Contosso's Muffins package with smart class helpers
+# Sample 2 - Fabrikam app using Contoso's Muffins package with smart class helpers

 Variant of Sample 1 using RAII classes to manage packageDependencyId, packageDependencyContext and DLL lifetimes.